MakerBogans/bazbot/README.md

 * Create your own bot, maybe look at [this tutorial](https://realpython.com/how-to-make-a-discord-bot-python/)
 * Get up to speed on [Discord.py](https://discordpy.readthedocs.io/en/stable/)
-* Create your own discord server (it's called a guide in API-speak)
+* Create your own discord server (it's called a guild in API-speak)
 * Set up your '.env' file with `TOKEN='dsflkjsdfljkf'` etc in it.
 * Clone and run the repo, make sure it works as you expect.

 If you're not huge on Python or this docker stuff.
 Get WSL2 installed on your machine, if you use Windows.
 Install Docker for Windows and you should be fine.

-PR's welcome but discuss them in the Bogans channel first, tbd.
+PRs welcome but discuss them in the Bogans channel first, tbd.

 ## License